 Parent(s) or guardian(s) requesting an explanation because a change request was denied should contact the Supervisor of Transportation at 610-473-3473.
-In the event a parent or guardian is not satisfied with the Supervisor's explanation, appeals may be taken to the Assistant Superintendent.
-If satisfaction is not received, the assistant Superintendent's decision may be appealed to the Superintendent of Schools.
-The decision of the Superintendent of Schools shall be final.
+In the event a parent or guardian is not satisfied with the Supervisor's explanation, appeals may be taken to the building principal.
+If satisfaction is not received, the building principal's decision may be appealed to the Assistant Superintendent of Schools.